 Don't try to 'soldier on' with your depression.
 You may try to hide your feelings in the hope that your depression will go away.
 You may fear that revealing that you have depression is a sign of weakness.
 This may be aggravated by unkind remarks from acquaintances that you should 'pull your socks up'.

 Trying to suppress your depression is never a good idea and will only make you worse.
 This leaflet shows you how to understand your symptoms, that depression is an illness and that it is very common.
-Being open and honest with your family and friends will help them understand and they can be a good source of support for you.
+Spending time being open and honest with your family and friends will help them understand and they can be a good source of support for you.

 Keep yourself occupied

 If you are depressed, your natural reaction may be to withdraw from the world.
-This is the worst thing you could do.
-You need to increase your activity, not reduce it.
+However this can often worsen depression..
+You need to increase your activity, (not reduce it) to improve your mood.
 Getting out from under that duvet and engaging with life may be very hard to start with, but it is the first step on your road to recovery.

 - Make a list of activities you enjoy.